 Renewable Energy Systems

-«We work with projects that, directly or indirectly, contribute to reduced GHG emissions, both nationally or internationally»
+We work with projects that, directly or indirectly, contribute to reduced GHG emissions, both nationally or internationally.

 We also work with short-term simulation models, focusing on optimal operation and profitability of local energy systems.
-The deparment works with scenarios that map out different routes the Norwegian (and European) energy system could follow over the coming years, focusing on policies, investments, technologies and other choices that decision makers can influence.
+The department works with scenarios that map out different routes the Norwegian (and European) energy system could follow over the coming years, focusing on policies, investments, technologies and other choices that decision makers can influence.

 In the development of optimization models, we build on our long-term experience on energy system analysis and mathematical modelling.
 We take an active role in analysing possible pathways to a low carbon future, and we use modelling tools to analyse the impact of technology change, new technologies, flexibility in energy consumption, flexibility in energy service demand, new energy carriers, new forms of energy storage, sector coupling, political instruments, etc.

 The analyses we perform are carried out to be able to make decisions about the energy system design and operation of various technologies and solutions (in short term) and to provide decision support for optimal investments (in long term).

 Our analyses take into account uncertainty related to future energy demand, technology development and future policies in addition to considering the weather-dependent uncertainty of renewable electricity generation and temperature dependent demand (stochastic analysis).
 Our core competence is to analyse the interplay between different technologies, energy carriers, energy markets and sectors, and we use different analysis tools, models and methods for this.